 Day 10 - Arrival in Irkutsk

 Following your arrival in Irkutsk, you will be taken to Listvyanka village on the shores of Lake Baikal.
-After checking in at the 4* Krestovaya Pad Hotel you will visit the fascinating Museum of Wooden Architecture, containing unique and historic wooden structures donated from all over Russia.
+After checking in at the 4* Mayak Hotel you will visit the fascinating Museum of Wooden Architecture, containing unique and historic wooden structures donated from all over Russia.
 Then back to Listvyanka village via the famous Shaman rock.
 The day is rounded off with a traditional Baikal dinner and by indulging in an optional sauna in the village 'Banya'.

 Day 11 – Select From Three Excursions